MaximeKjaer/kjaer.io/_posts/2019-09-20-formal-verification.md

 > \bar{r_1} \circ \bar{r_2} = \set{(x, z) \mid \exists y.\ (x, y) \in \bar{r_1} \land (y, z) \in \bar{r_2}}
 > $$

+Note that composition is not commutative, but is associative.

 To understand what a composition means, intuitively, we'll introduce a visual metaphor.
 Imagine the nodes of the graph as airports, and the edges as possible routes.
 Let $\bar{r_1}$ be the routes operated by United Airlines, and $\bar{r_2}$ be the routes operated by Delta.
 Then $\bar{r_1} \circ \bar{r_2}$ is the set of routes possible by taking a United flight followed by a Delta flight.

 > definition "Iteration"